-Have 5 minutes to fill in your classroom?
+Have 5 minutes to fill in your homeschool day?
 These 7 quick, fun letter recognition activities are perfect for your transition times.
 The letter recognition activities:

 - provide essential review